EranVazana/BGRacing---Assignment3/README.md

   pip install torch
 ```

-To install pytorch with the nvidia CUDA toolkit i recomment to look at:
+To install pytorch with the nvidia CUDA toolkit i recommend to look at:

 https://pytorch.org/get-started/locally/